rng-guy/NFSMWBartender/APPENDIX.md

 * The `MinimumSupportDelay` VltEd parameter defines how much time needs to pass before the game can make non-Strategy roadblock and Strategy requests in a given pursuit.

-* Vehicles joining a pursuit from roadblocks is vanilla behaviour, but the roadblock-age threshold usually makes it a rare event.
-It's rare because, assuming you actually drive around Rockport to deal with the cops chasing you, most roadblocks don't stay long enough.
-If you hit a spike strip, however, all roadblock cops immediately join the pursuit.
+* Vehicles joining pursuits from roadblocks after some time is vanilla behaviour, but the age threshold usually makes it a rare event because most roadblocks despawn too early.

-* You shouldn't use low roadblock-age thresholds (< 20 seconds) for roadblock vehicles to join a pursuit: Too many vehicles joining can cause game instability, as they ignore spawn limits.
+* You shouldn't use low roadblock-age thresholds (< 20 seconds) for roadblock vehicles to join the pursuit: Too many vehicles joining can cause game instability, as they ignore spawn limits.

-* Joining from roadblocks only happens at Heat levels for which you define valid roadblock-age and distance values.
-This does not apply to the hard-coded joining after spike-strip hits.
+* Age-based joining from roadblocks only happens at Heat levels for which you define valid age and distance values, and has no bearing on other means by which roadblock vehicles may join.

+* Roadblock vehicles can react to the pursuit entering "COOLDOWN" mode and / or spike-strip hits.
+For the former, one vehicle joins the pursuit; for the latter, all of them join the pursuit.

 * LeaderStrategy 5 spawns Cross by himself, while LeaderStrategy 7 spawns him with two henchmen.

 * You shouldn't use the replacement vehicles for Cross for any other cop in the game unless you also use Bartender's "Advanced" feature set.
-Otherwise, these vehicles interfere with LeaderStrategy spawns whenever they are present in a pursuit.
+Otherwise, these vehicles interfere with LeaderStrategy spawns whenever they are present in the pursuit.

 * Bartender replaces vehicles that don't exist in the game with whatever the vanilla game uses.